-[9B-3]Combating the COVID-19 with Health Code in China - Methods, Impact, and Future Social Implications
+[9B-3] The Use of Health Code to Control the COVID-19 Pandemic: Achievements, Evaluations and Future Prospects

 Speaker(s): G.Zhiyong Lan

 Abstract: The COVID-19 outbreak is the most serious public health crisis in the world in recent centuries.
 In its effort for epidemic prevention and control, China innovatively used "health code" as one of the governance tools.
 The use of this tool has won applauses as well as aroused discussions and debates.
 This paper reviews the basic concept, origins, functions, technical framework, content, data source, data management and transmission of health code.
 It also evaluate the effectiveness of the methods, issues and problems, rooms for improvements, and future social governance ramifications.
 Issues and problems discussed include precise identification and positioning risk groups, realization of efficient supervision of administrative rating and classification, the reduction of discretion space, provision of discretion benchmark, reduction of administrative execution burden, reduction of administrative costs, regional integration and collaboration, digital security, and privacy concerns.
 The authors then discusses its future implications and prospects of health code for intelligent health management.